Cybersecurity

 Safeguarding the Internet: Contributions of Cybersecurity Researchers

-Within the University of Oregon’s Department of Computer and Information Science, the significance of cybersecurity has surged.
-Collaborating extensively with experts from fields like philosophy, law, business, and beyond, faculty members at the UO Center for Cyber Security and Privacy have immersed themselves in researching and mitigating threats to internet traffic, cryptocurrency, social media networks, infrastructure security, and more.
+At the University of Oregon’s Department of Computer and Information Science, the importance of cybersecurity has grown.
+Faculty members at the UO Center for Cyber Security and Privacy collaborate with experts.
+These experts come from various fields, including philosophy, law, and business.
+They research ways to reduce threats to internet traffic, cryptocurrency, social media, infrastructure security, and more.

 Thwarting DDoS Deniers

-Lei Jiao, an assistant professor in the computer science department, focuses on countering those who engage in Distributed Denial of Service (DDoS) attacks—an effort to incapacitate computers by overwhelming them with data traffic.
-These attacks can bring about the paralysis of a single computer, a group of computers, or even an entire multinational corporation.
-Jiao’s innovative work has earned him recognition, including a Ripple Labs fellowship as part of their cryptocurrency platform development initiative.
+Lei Jiao is an assistant professor in the computer science department.
+He works on stopping Distributed Denial of Service (DDoS) attacks.
+These attacks try to overload computers with too much data traffic.
+They can freeze a single computer, a group of computers, or even a large company.
+Jiao’s innovative work has gained him recognition, including a Ripple Labs fellowship for their cryptocurrency platform project.

 Combatting Crypto-Criminals